wasp-lang/wasp/web/docs/language/features.md

 ## Public static files on the client

-If you wish to override the default `favicon.ico` file or add any other static files to the client, you can do so by placing them in the `public` directory in the `src/client` folder.
+If you wish to override the default `favicon.ico` file or expose any other static files to the client, you can do so by placing them in the `public` directory in the `src/client` folder.

 The contents of this directory will be copied to the `dist/public` directory during the build process.
+This makes these files available at the root of the domain.
+For example, if you have a file `favicon.ico` in the `public` directory, it will be available at `https://example.com/favicon.ico`.

 For example, doing this:
 ```